hanc0035/Winix/Technical Report.md

 This document is intended to be read by the Computer System Technicians (CSTs) working for our client, Winix Laboratories Inc. The document will describe configuration decisions and other details that are intended to assist the CSTs with maintaining the services.

 For most of the services, individual servers are configured to perform specific tasks, such as the SMB file server on machine fileserve.winix.lab.
 Service stacking is limiting to the Spiceworks, DNS and Veeam services for reasons described later in this document.
 The use of individual systems tasked with one service is intended to minimize the complexity of server maintenance and facilitate easier backups and restores.
 This “modular” service design also aids in the creation of additional secondary or tertiary services as needed.
 Some of the critical services, such as ADDS, DNS and NTP already have secondary servers that can be used in the event of a failure on the primary systems.
 Supplementary information about the software and hardware configuration of the services and servers can be found in the Progress Log included in this document (refer to Appendix 1).
+In addition, a sample of our Testing Plan is included in Appendix 2.

 ### Discussion